gbmhunter/blog/content/pages/pcb-design/component-packages/sot-23-component-package/_index.md

 However, the 8 lead variant, SOT-23-8, has a smaller pitch of 0.65mm

 {{< figure src="/images/2015/04/sot-23-8-component-package-recommended-footprint-diodes-incorporated.png" width="1000px" caption="A recommended footprint for the SOT-23-8 component package.
-Image from http://www.diodes.com/." caption-position="bottom" >}}
+Image from http://www.diodes.com/."  >}}

 # SOT-23-6